gooblicraft/ITCS102-GR1-PROJECT/README.md

 - Conclusion,these changes aim to improve accessibility and overall user experience.

 // Tested by Althea 2:04, comment "yung iba po sanang documentation dyan"

+#09/07/25
+beta 0.1
+-Hide and show of password
+-format devided into different region types